konnov/protocols-made-fun/about.md

 title: About
 ---

+Keep hearing about PMF from your manager and you don't know what it is?
+PMF is Protocols Made Fun.
+You are welcome!

 This is Igor Konnov's blog about protocol specification, testing, and verification.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) :recycle:.
 You can find more